Authored by the expert who managed and guided the team behind the Slovakia Property Pack

 What are the exact steps to buy property in Bratislava right now?

-The step that makes the deal legally binding for both parties is typically the signing of the purchase contract, though ownership only transfers when the cadastre approves your registration.
+The step that usually makes the deal legally binding between buyer and seller is the signed purchase contract, but protected ownership comes only after cadastre registration.

 We have a document entirely dedicated to the whole buying process our pack about properties in Bratislava.